DS-100/textbook/notebooks/ch11/gradient_descent_define.md

 ### Summary

 Gradient descent gives us a generic way to minimize a cost function when we cannot solve for the minimizing value of $ \theta $ analytically.
-As our models and cost functions increase in complexity, we will turn to gradient descent again and again as our tool of choice for model fitting.
+As our models and cost functions increase in complexity, we will turn to gradient descent as our tool of choice to fit models.